-At the moment, this second stage of the At each stage of the driving license exam, if the the country.
-Several test routes have been units of the Agency, the fleet of test vehicles was updated.
-Candidates wishing to obtain practical test in "SKODA RAPID" model vehicles equipped with GPS.
+At the moment, this second stage of the At each stage of the driving license exam, if the practical test can be passed in 11 cities across candidate receives a negative assessment, they the country.
+Several test routes have been developed for each one of the cities.
+In all the results.
+Their appeal will be reviewed by a As for the plans, the new rule of examination units of the Agency, the fleet of test vehicles was updated.
+Candidates wishing to obtain the driving license of category "B" pass the Candidates can reserve the desired date and C1/D1 will come into effect on September 1, practical test in "SKODA RAPID" model vehicles equipped with GPS.